You've worked day and night on your new Shopify store. Everything feels ready to go, but you can't shake away the feeling that something is missing...

 Now that you've read through this entire Shopify store launch checklist, it's hard to imagine launching your Shopify store without this handy prep list, isn't it?

-As you prepare for the big day, go ahead and bookmark this page.
+As you prepare your Shopify store for the most success, go ahead and bookmark this page.
 This way, you can come for help anytime.

 And while you're at it, check out how Sendlane can uplevel your Shopify store; start your 14-day free trial right here!